destruc7i0n/buycraft-vanilla/README.md

 The log will be at `buycraft.log`, be sure to look at it if something goes wrong.

 ### Configuration
+This file will be auto generated for you by `install.sh`
 ```js
 {
     "BUYCRAFT_API_KEY": "1234", /* Your BuyCraft API Key */